vogelino/charlottestuby.com/content/stubyAndFischer.md

       Amid challenging times, the aim was to uplift—both physically, by elevating the seating, and emotionally, through cheerful embroidered messages.

-      Project shown at ADAF, Brussels, 2024
+      Project shown at ADAF, Brussels

       Pictures by Antoine Grenez